24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 You can also go on a day trip from Gaia to Guimaraes and Braga and explore their culture.

-Viana do Castelo | Coastal city in North Portugal
+13. Viana do Castelo | Coastal city in North Portugal

 By Jorge & Cláudia of Portugal Things

-While visiting the city you shouldn’t miss the Santa Luzia Sanctuary with its panoramic views, overlooking the city of Viana do Castelo, the river lima, and the shoreline.
+While visiting the city, you shouldn’t miss the Santa Luzia Sanctuary, with its panoramic views overlooking the city of Viana do Castelo, the river Lima, and the shoreline.
 The views are breathtaking.

-Plus the city has a picturesque historic city center with old beautiful buildings and cobbled streets
+Plus, the city has a picturesque historic city center with beautiful old buildings and cobbled streets.

 The city is very close to Porto, only about 70 km (43.5 miles), which you can reach by train, close to Spain (60 km or 37 miles) and other famous beach cities like Caminha and Vila do Conde.

-Faro | Capital city of Portugal’s Algarve region
+14. Faro | Capital city of Portugal’s Algarve region

 By Anuradha from Country Hopping Couple